Brodie Burns-Williamson

 Yesterday marked the 110th anniversary of the Australian and New Zealand Army Corps’ (ANZAC) landing at Gallipoli, Turkey.
-To commemorate the occasion, three generations of my family - my father, my son, and myself - made a pilgrimage to Mortlake, a small country town in Victoria.
+To commemorate the occasion, three generations of my family - my father, my son, and myself - made a pilgrimage to Mortlake, in Victoria.

-Mortlake isn’t just any rural town to us.
-It’s where my great-grandfather and his two brothers were living and working when they answered the call to serve in the First World War.
+Mortlake is where my great-grandfather and his two brothers were living and working when they answered the call to serve in the First World War.
 Their stories embody the sacrifice and courage that we honor on ANZAC Day.

 1

 Two of the brothers fought at Gallipoli.
-One served as a stoker in the engine room of the troop ship HMT Southland (pictured above) which was torpedoed traveling from Egypt to Gallipoli.
+One was being transported on the troop ship HMT Southland (pictured above) which was torpedoed traveling from Egypt to Gallipoli.
 When the vessel began taking on water, he was among 40 who remained on board as it was sinking to hold the ship together while everyone else evacuated.
 These actions helped keep the ship afloat for a whole day after the attack.
 He later died in France at the battle of the Somme in 1916.

 The other brother was a soldier who landed on the Gallipoli Penninsula in February 1915, alongside New Zealand and British soldiers.
 Uninjured, after a month he was evacuated from Turkey before too being rotated out to France.

 My great-grandfather, the third brother, spent three grueling years fighting on the Western Front in France.
 Wounded twice during his service, he was hospitalised each time before being sent back to the front lines, a harrowing experiance.
-He demobbed in Rhyl, Wales, where he met and married my great grandmother before returning to Mortlake.
+He demobbed in Wales, where he met and married my great grandmother.

 As we arrived in Mortlake for the ANZAC Day commemoration, it felt like the whole town was gathered at the old Post Office.